Global Interpreting Network

 • In person, when staff require immediate interpreter services, and no other interpreter is available.
 A phone with special features for three-way calling may be utilized with the client present and the interpreter will translate via telephone, or

 • Via video remote interpretation (VRI) to support American Sign Language (ASL) and the 45 most common foreign languages from any laptop, desktop or tablet computer, or handheld device.
-(Please review the Video Remote Interpretation section for detailed instructions on accessing VRI services.)
+(Please review the Video Remote Interpretation topic for detailed instructions on accessing VRI services.)

 Who Action